hetu-script/hetu-script/docs/docs/docs/en-US/syntax/class/readme.md

 ## Namespace

-You can create a code block within a source or a function body, by declaring with keyword **namespace** and an Identifer as its name.
+It's common in Dart to define a abstract class with only static members for restricting some values or methods to a namespace.

-This is equivalent to define a abstract class with only static members in Dart.
+In Hetu script, you can directly create a code block with keyword **namespace** to achieve this.

-The namespace code block only allows for variable/class/function declaration, no import, export, expresssions allowed.
+The namespace code block only allows for variable/class/function declaration, cannot have import statement or expresssions.

 ```c++
 namespace universe {